Culture of Honduras: Garifuna culture

 This territory has allowed this group to depend on the marine resources provided by the northern coast of Honduras.
 Seafood, grains, fruits, and coastal legumes are part of the nutritional base of this ethnic group, among which are: Fish, bananas and yucca.
 From the latter they take the famous ‘casabe’, which is served almost daily in Garífuna households.

 The Atlantic coast of Honduras also allows the Garífunas to preserve their Afro-Caribbean customs, among which are: Their Garífuna language, their religious system known as ‘Dugú’.
-Although it is to be noted that today, the majority have come to accept the Catholic religion.
-The most important cultural contribution of the Honduran Garífuna in the world is the dance 'Punta' which reached high levels of popularity in the early 1900s after the musical success' Sopa de Caracol ', promoted by the group' Banda Blanca ' from Honduras.
+Although today, the majority have come to accept the Catholic religion.
+The most important cultural contribution of the Honduran Garífuna in the world is the dance 'Punta' which reached high levels of popularity in the early 1900s after the musical success 'Sopa de Caracol', promoted by the group 'Banda Blanca' from Honduras.
 At the sporting level, the Garífuna have excelled greatly, particularly in soccer.
 Many have been the members of this ethnic group, who have been part of the Honduras soccer team.

 As of 2019, the National Autonomous University of Honduras celebrates the Garífuna National Interuniversity Cultural, Artistic and Academic Encounter annually.